top of page

 I carried on running and in 2010 I ran the London Marathon, which was an incredible experience.
 I became addicted to long distance running and what my body was able to do with the right training.

 I have completed over 20 marathons, two ultras and a few half marathons.
-I now focus on trail running as I love to explore the countryside During this time, I turned to manual therapy to help with niggles and my occasional flare ups of back pain.
-I found massage, joint mobilisations and releases made such a difference to my pain experience.
-The therapist found and treated areas of tension which made a huge difference to how I felt and moved.
+I now focus on trail running as I love to explore the countryside.
+During this time, I turned to manual therapy to help with niggles and my occasional flare ups of back pain.
+I found massage, joint mobilisations and soft tissue releases made such a difference to my pain experience.
 I started to wonder if I might be able to gain the skills to be able to help others in a similar way.
-When the opportunity came, I enrolled on a soft tissue therapy course with the Oxford School of Sports Massage and loved it.
-So here I am, hoping to help people the way I have been helped myself.
+When the opportunity came, I enrolled on a Soft Tissue Therapy course with the Oxford School of Sports Massage and loved it.
+So here I am, hoping to help people in the way I have been helped myself.

-My hobbies include trail running, hiking in wild places, such as Snowdonia and the Lakes, mountain biking over Bredon and occasional horse riding.
-I have a Border Terrier who often comes on adventures with me.
+My current hobbies include trail running, long distance walking, mountain biking over Bredon and occasional horse riding.

 I look forward to meeting you soon.